English

 • It can produce both small and large fiber Neuropathy.
 Patients with small fiber neuropathy will have severe burning and pricking sensations.
 Patients with large fiber neuropathy will have numbness, a cotton wool-like sensation ( as if walking on sand).

-• Patients with small fiber neuropathy may or may not have weakness in the limbs.
+• Patients with small fibre neuropathy may or may not have weakness in the limbs.
 Patients with large fiber neuropathy have complaints of slipping of slippers without knowledge.

 • Diabetic patients are prone to various mono neuropathies & entrapment neuropathy.
 Diabetic patients can have foot drop, hand weakness. (ulnar neuropathies).

-• IN CIDP the patient will have weakness and wasting of all 4 limbs with neck muscle weakness with sensory symptoms, symptoms can range from a week to months.
-This disease aggressive treatment with proper evaluation.
+• IN CIDP, the patient will have weakness and wasting of all 4 limbs, with neck muscle weakness, with sensory symptoms; symptoms can range from a week to months.
+This disease requires aggressive treatment with proper evaluation.
 Any patient with Diabetes having weakness of limbs that is rapidly progressing would need evaluation for “CIDP”.

 • Some patients with diabetes will have some weakness and wasting in one leg associated with severe pain.
 An entity called diabetic amyotrophy (Diabetic Lumbo. radiculo-plexopathy).

-• Diabetic patients can have autonomic neuropathies i.e patients will have bloating sensations in the abdomen after having a small quantity of food.
-Unexplained diarrhea frequent constipation, erectile dysfunction, passing urine without awareness urinary incontinence/skin changes(dryness of feet).
+• Diabetic patients can have autonomic neuropathies, i.e patients will have bloating sensations in the abdomen after having a small quantity of food.
+Unexplained diarrhoea, frequent constipation, erectile dysfunction, passing urine without awareness, urinary incontinence/skin changes(dryness of feet).

-So in brief diabetes can affect the entire brain to distal-most nerves in the body.
+So in brief, diabetes can affect the entire brain to the distal-most nerves in the body.
 Aggressive sugar control and proper evaluation of neurological symptoms by experts in time can prevent the progression of symptoms.
 Consult with the best neurologist in Mangalore today.

 • Carotid vertebral Doppler to rule out carotid disease and prevent strokes.